Mohanif/temp/README.md

-Absolutely!
-Based on the IT and IT risk perspective, here are the key points and summary derived from the image:
+Based on the image you provided, here's a summary and key points from both the IT perspective and IT risk perspective:

 *IT Perspective:*
-1. *Identification of Risks:* A total of 13 risks have been identified across various categories.
-2. *Categorization:* Risks are categorized into four levels: High, Medium High, Medium, and Low.
-3. *Risk Distribution:* The majority of identified risks fall into the "Low" category (11 out of 13), with the remaining 2 risks in the "Medium" category.
-4. *Focus Areas:*
-   - Market Business Practices
-   - Reputation Risk
-   - Retail Customer Protection
-   - Competency and Talent
-   - Infrastructure Resilience
-   - Regulatory Reporting
-   - Third Party
-   - Change Risk
-   - IT Disruption Risk
-   - Governance Supervision
+1. *Control Analysis Overview:*
+   - *Total Number of Key Controls:* 13
+   - *Total Number of Compensating Controls:* 0

+2. *Residual Risk Distribution:*
+   - *Low Risk:* 85% of the key controls are categorized as "Low" risk.
+   - *Medium Risk:* 15% of the key controls are categorized as "Medium" risk.
+   - *Medium High Risk:* 0%
+   - *High Risk:* 0%

+3. *Key Control Focus Areas:*
+   - The controls are designed to mitigate various IT-related risks, ensuring the security and resilience of IT systems and processes.
+   - There is a significant emphasis on maintaining low-risk levels, which indicates effective risk management practices.

 *IT Risk Perspective:*
+1. *Key Risks Identified:*
-1. *Low Risk Dominance:* Most of the IT-related risks identified are categorized as low, suggesting a stable and controlled IT environment.
+   - Majority of the risks are categorized as "Low," indicating a stable IT environment with well-managed risks.
-2. *Medium Risks:* Two medium-level risks indicate areas requiring more attention and potential mitigation strategies.
-3. *Top Risk Categories:*
+   - A smaller proportion of risks are categorized as "Medium," suggesting areas that require closer monitoring and potential improvement.

+2. *Absence of High and Medium High Risks:*
+   - The absence of any key controls categorized as "Medium High" or "High" risk demonstrates a robust risk management framework, effectively addressing potential threats before they escalate.

+3. *Focus on Key Control Areas:*
-   - IT Disruption Risk: Involves potential interruptions in IT services that could impact business operations.
+   - *IT Disruption Risk:* Measures to prevent interruptions in IT services.
-   - Infrastructure Resilience: Ensures the robustness and dependability of IT infrastructure against various threats.
+   - *Infrastructure Resilience:* Ensuring the robustness of IT infrastructure against various threats.
-   - Third Party Risk: Involves dependencies on third-party vendors or service providers and their potential impact on the IT landscape.
+   - *Third Party Risk:* Managing dependencies on third-party vendors and service providers.
-   - Change Risk: Associated with changes in IT systems, processes, or structures and their successful implementation.
+   - *Change Risk:* Handling changes in IT systems and processes effectively.
-   - Regulatory Reporting: Ensures compliance with regulatory requirements and accurate reporting.
+   - *Regulatory Reporting:* Ensuring compliance with regulatory requirements and accurate reporting.

 4. *Residual Risk Rating (RRR):*
-   - No high or medium-high risks identified, indicating effective risk management and control measures currently in place.
-   - Regular monitoring and periodic review are suggested to maintain and improve the risk status.
+   - Regular monitoring and periodic review are essential to maintain and improve the current risk status.

 By focusing on these areas, organizations can prioritize resources and efforts to maintain and enhance their IT infrastructure and risk management practices effectively.